sashikiranmp/Quick-Bites/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`)
 4. Push to the branch (`git push origin feature/YourFeature`)
 5. Open a pull request

----

-## License

-This project is licensed under the MIT License.

----

-Let me know if you want to customize any section or add more details!